ruuda/blog/readme.md

 Compiling
 ---------

-All dependencies are available in a [Nix][nix] profile that you can enter with
+All dependencies are available in a [Nix][nix] ≥ 2.14 development environment that you can enter with

-    $ nix run --command $SHELL
+    $ nix develop --command $SHELL

 This will bring a `python3` on the path with the right requirements for font subsetting, as well as the blog generator itself, and tools for compressing